sgjava/alarmbian/README.md

 since the code is based on Java, FFMPEG, OpenCV and Deepstack.
 All testing is on Ubuntu 24.04 at this point.

-This project is at the beginning stages, but the event system and database logging of events is in place.
-The plan is to add REST services in order to get data from the camera servers and have a client be able to use that data.
-I've already built one based on an older version of Alarmbian.
+Unlike other NVR software, Alarmbian can handle h265+ or any stream FFMPEG can handle.
+It's event driven and built for modern or old cameras.
+I've added a SMTP server that cameras can send images.
+This is handy with the camera's built-in AI detection.
 * Low power and small footprint ODROID-XU4 handles six 4K/15 FPS H265+ streams.
 * Motion detection built in with the ability to add other types of realtime detection.
 * History image shows entire motion event in a single image.
+* Images sent via AI detection handled.
 * Use Deepstack or SenseAI.

 I'm leaving optimized install up to the user since there are so many ways to optimize FFMPEG, OpenCV, Deepstack, etc. This is truly a DIY system.
 I'll point you in the right direction hopefully.

 ## Install FFMPEG
 This is the center of the camera stream universe and where hardware acceleration